Ashwin-B-Nair/16-833_Project_MSCKF_VIO/README.md

 # 16-833_Project_MSCKF_VIO
 # Custom MSCKF Implementation

-This project is based on the MSCKF implementation by [rohiitb](https://github.com/rohiitb/msckf_vio_python), which in itself is a Python version of (https://github.com/KumarRobotics/msckf_vio),  with the following modifications:
+This project is based on the MSCKF implementation by [rohiitb](https://github.com/rohiitb/msckf_vio_python), which in itself is translated from the officiacl C++ implementation [KumarRobotics/msckf_vio](https://github.com/KumarRobotics/msckf_vio),  with the following modifications:
 - Changed visualizer
 - Improved outlier detection methods (RANSAC)
 - Improved feature pruning